DiamondLightSource/dodal/docs/user/tutorials/get_started.rst

         bl_prefix=False,
     )

-# Also a valid device factory function
+# Also a valid device factory function, but will not pass all tests!
 def d11(name: str = "D11") -> AdAravisDetector:
     return AdAravisDetector(name=name, prefix=f"{BL}-DI-DCAM-01:")
 ```

+`w41` should also be added to the list of 'ALL_BEAMLINES' in `tests/beamlines/test_device_instantiation`.
+This test checks that the function returns a type that conforms to Bluesky protocols,
+that it always returns the same instance of the device and that the arguments passed
+into the Device class constructor are valid.

 Using Devices
 -------------